MBChB Medicine (6-year programme)

 You will need a smartphone for the duration of your studies.

 In Year 4, you will need to buy a stethoscope.

-Although our main teaching location is at the Edinburgh BioQuarter, linked to the Royal Infirmary of Edinburgh, you will be expected to attend regional placements across Scotland and will incur travel costs.
+Our main teaching location is at the Edinburgh BioQuarter, linked to the Royal Infirmary of Edinburgh.
+However, you will attend regional placements across Scotland which will incur travel costs.

 An annual student Ridacard from Lothian Buses costs £560.
 We provide a travel subsidy of more than £900 per student over the course of the programme.

 Support is available as an Additional Cost of Teaching reimbursement.
 You may also be able to access support from student funding bodies.